Sam Wadsworth

 There are so many dimensions to my job that I enjoy.

 The joint venture that we are in with Comtech and SYSTRA at Metrolinx is fantastic.
-We are three delivery partners and one client, but we function as one, closely-knit team working together for the benefit of the programme.
+Yes, we are three parent companies, but we function as one closely-knit team working closely together and in lockstep with the client for the benefit of the programme.
 I’m proud of the collaborative mindset of our people at Mace, and the way we can put the practical expertise from mega programmes to use in any part of the world.
-Managing 170 people is not without its challenges but it’s been a hugely rewarding process.
+Managing 220 people is not without its challenges but it’s been a hugely rewarding process.
 At this stage of my career, it’s important for me to nurture talent and help people grow.
-If we mentor our talent successfully, we improve how they do their jobs and the benefits are exponential – both to them as individuals and to the business as a whole.
+If we mentor our talent successfully, we improve how they do their jobs, and the benefits are exponential – both to them as individuals and to the business as a whole.

 I also take a lot of satisfaction from knowing what GO Expansion will mean for the local communities.
 Ontario is a vast geographical area – larger than France and Spain combined - and it’s motivating to be involved in a rail programme that will transform the way people live and work in the province.